jamiesmith/theastroshed/_pages/home.md

     btn_label: "Music"

 intro:
-  - excerpt: new posts coming soon!
+  - excerpt: Welcome to the new site!

 ---